Royal Wedding: Production

-Stanley Donen and Jane Powell were not part of the film's original crew and cast; former dancer Charles Walters was the film's original director, with June Allyson as Astaire's co-star.
-Judy Garland was then signed as Ellen due to Allyson's pregnancy, over the objection of Walters who had spent a year-and-a-half nurturing her through her previous film, Summer Stock.
-Instead of listening to Walters' objection, Arthur Freed brought in Donen as director; Garland, who during rehearsal worked only half-days, started calling in sick as principal photography was to begin.
-Her behavior prompted Freed to replace her with Jane Powell and suspend Garland.
-According to Garland biographer Gerold Frank, she was despondent about her career and personal life and she asked MGM to be released from her contract.
-MGM agreed and the contract that had begun in 1935 was abrogated on September 28, 1950.

-Principal photography took place in 1950, from July 6 to August 24; retakes took place in mid-October.
+Former dancer Charles Walters was the film's original director.
+Stanley Donen and Jane Powell were not part of the film's original crew and cast, and June Allyson had been cast as Astaire's costar.
+Allyson, who became pregnant, was replaced by Judy Garland over the objection of Walters, who had spent a year and a half nurturing Garland through her previous film, Summer Stock.
+Garland began to miss days of work, claiming sickness, as principal photography was to begin.
+Garland's behavior prompted Freed to replace her with Powell.
+According to Garland's biographer Gerold Frank, she was despondent about her career and personal life and asked MGM to be released from her contract.
+MGM agreed and the contract that had been signed in 1935 was nullified on September 28, 1950.
+Principal photography took place from July 6 to August 24, 1950, with retakes shot in mid-October.

-The scene featuring the song "You're All the World to Me" was filmed by building a set inside a revolving barrel and mounting the camera and its operator to an ironing board which could be rotated along with the room.
-Astaire danced in the barrel set as if he really danced on the wall and ceiling.
-It inspired the Lionel Richie song "Dancing on the Ceiling" with the music video featuring Richie doing the same room dance as a tribute to Astaire.
+The scene featuring the song "You're All the World to Me" was filmed by building a set inside a revolving barrel and using a novel camera mount, developed by MGM's John Arnold for use in this picture.
+MGM's "Revolving Camera Mount" permitted the 35mm camera to be rotated 360 degrees along the axis of its lens, in addition to being capable of pans and tilts.
+Astaire danced in the barrel set as if he were really dancing on the wall and ceiling.
+The scene inspired the Lionel Richie song "Dancing on the Ceiling" and its accompanying music video featuring Richie performing a similar dance.